vigneshwaran-48/expense-manager-server/FEATURES.md

     If it is true then only the expenses which are all owned by the user in his family and the expenses owned by its family will be listed.

+#### Category

+    If the category id is not null then all the expenses will be filtered based on its catgory.
+If the isFamily is true but the category not belongs to the family then exception will be thrown.

 #### start - end time

     Expenses which are all have the time between these start and end